jiiribarren00/SDRSpectrumAnalyzer/README.md

 * In a close future

 	- [ ] Study samples, gain, windowing functions and possible optimizations.
+ 	- [ ] Implementation of pyFFT library which is fastar than np.fft.
 	- [ ] Implement automatic background removal.

 * Goals